edanalytics/edu_ext_oneroster/README.md

   is_economic_disadvantaged: 'edu.economic_disadvantage'
 ```

-`oneroster:classroom_positions`: List of Classroom Positions that should allow a staffSectionAssociation to _implicitly_ assign the Teacher role, regardless of their StaffClassification or whether they even have a StaffAssignment at all.
-This would allow, for example, only provisioning the Teacher of Record, and not Aides, Substitutes, or other roles.
+`oneroster:require_staff_assignment`: Should teaching staff function like all other staff types, in that we require a Staff Assignment with an appropriate Staff Classification?
+Or should we treat staffSectionAssociation as implicitly assigning the Teacher role, regardless of their StaffClassification or whether they even have a StaffAssignment at all?
+Default: True

+`oneroster:classroom_positions`: Only include Staff-Classroom associations when the staff is listed with an appropriate Classroom Position.
+This would allow, for example, only including the Teacher of Record, and not Aides, Substitutes, or other roles.
 This should be a list of approved Classroom Position values, or null to leave unrestricted.
 Example:
 ```yaml
 'oneroster:classroom_positions':